Vitaxses/TheOtherRoles-E/README.md

 | Sheriff Spawn Chance | -
 | Sheriff Cooldown | -
 | Sheriff Can Kill Neutrals | -
+| Sheriff Can Click on a Player to kill | -
 | Sheriff Has A Deputy | Deputy can not be in game without Sheriff
 -----------------------